 Table 11 exhibits the computational costs of the [16] scheme in the two-dimensional reactive formulations.
-This cost is evaluated in seconds/per iteration/per computational cell.
-They were calculated using a notebook with processor INTEL PENTIUM Dual Core with 2.3GHz of "clock" and 2.0 GBytes of RAM, in the Windows 7 environment.
-In the two-dimensional case, considering thermal equilibrium and chemical non-equilibrium, the cheapest algorithm was due to [16], inviscid, firstorder of accuracy, unstructured, whereas the most expensive was due to [16], viscous, second-order accurate, structured.
-In terms of the relative percentage error, the former is 55.01% cheaper than the later.
-Considering, now, thermochemical nonequilibrium, the cheapest algorithm was due to [16], inviscid, first-order of accuracy, unstructured, whereas the most expensive was due to [16], viscous, second-order accurate, structured.
-In terms of relative percentage error, the former is 59.64% cheaper than the later.
-The computational costs due to a thermochemical non-equilibrium model are, in general, more expensive than the thermal equilibrium and chemical non-equilibrium ones.
+This cost is evaluated in seconds/per computational cell. iteration/per They were calculated using a notebook with processor INTEL PENTIUM Dual Core with 2.3GHz of "clock" and 2.0 GBytes of RAM, in the Windows 7 environment.
+In the two-dimensional case, the cheapest algorithm was due to [16], inviscid, firstorder accurate, unstructured and using a five species chemical model, whereas the most expensive was due to [16], viscous, second-order accurate, structured and using a seven species chemical model.
+In terms of the relative percentage error, the former is 871.66% cheaper than the later.